bytewax/bytewax/docs/articles/deployment/metrics.md

 metrics at `http://localhost:3030/metrics`.

 You can configure Prometheus to read metrics from that endpoint and make queries on them.
-A proper, production-ready setup for Prometheus and Graphana is out of the scope of this article, but we can showcase a local development setup using docker-compose.
+A proper, production-ready setup for Prometheus and Grafana is out of the scope of this article, Comment but we can showcase a local development setup using docker-compose.

-You'll need to create a couple of configuration files, one for prometheus and one for graphana.
+You'll need to create a couple of configuration files, one for Prometheus and one for Grafana.

 First, create a file named `prometheus.yml` with the following content: